suman98kumar/airbnb/README.md

 License and Acknowledgements
 This project is licensed under the [mention license, e.g., MIT License].
 We express our gratitude to the data sources and contributors who made this exploration possible.

-Remember, this is just a template.
-Feel free to personalize it with specific details about your project, data, and findings.

-I hope this helps you craft a compelling and informative README file for your Airbnb data analysis project!